apache/qpid/java/client/example/src/main/java/README.txt

 QPID_HOME
 ---------
-This is the distribution directory.
-You would have set the QPID_HOME when you started the Qpid Java broker.
+This is the directory that contains the QPID distribution.
+If you are running the Qpid Java broker on the same machine as the examples, you have already set QPID_HOME to this directory.

 default: /usr/share/java/

 QPID_SAMPLE
 -----------
-This is the parent directory of the directory in which you find the runSample.sh (Ex:- $QPID_SRC_HOME/java/client/example/src/main)
+This is the parent directory of the 'java' directory in which you find 'runSample.sh' (Ex:- $QPID_SRC_HOME/java/client/example/src/main)

-default: /usr/share/doc/rhm-0.2
+default: $PWD